Skip to Content

 What flock of birds fly at night?

-You’ll often see sparrows, warblers, thrushes, orioles, and even ducks flying at night in large flocks.
+You’ll find flocks of sparrows, warblers, orioles, thrushes, and ducks flying at night.

 Do birds fly in formation at night?